KavinTheG/KavinTheG/README.md

 I am a fourth year computer engineering student at the University of Ottawa.

-- I'm interested in embedded programming, SLAM, and Machine Learning
+- I'm interested in low-level programming
 - I'm currently working on a Drone based on an stm32 and written with Rust!
   - Check out my progress at https://github.com/KG-Drone-Project
 - I'm currently learning about embedded programming, RTOS, and SLAM